Personal Loan From Legal Moneylender

 • Tenancy agreement, employment letter, pass, (for foreigners)

-• Take note of interest rates, late repayment fee, and administration fee
+• Take note of interest rates, late repayment fees, and administration fee

 • Check from the Ministry of Law whether you are dealing with a licensed moneylender